Kit Packages Include:

 Outfitting Your Kennel

 Filling out your kennel with the correct kennel-run areas is essential for a dog’s comfort and health, but what about the larger area?
-There are of course the basic needs that must be addressed: Lighting, cold water, shelter, proper ventilation, and cleaning.
+Of course, the basic needs must be addressed: Lighting, cold water, shelter, proper ventilation, and cleaning.

-To give the dog’s in your care the best experience, using multiple flooring options is recommended.
+Multiple flooring options are recommended to give the dogs in your care the best experience.
 In the general area, uncovered, poured concrete is the best floor surface to maintain a sanitary kennel.
 In cages and other areas of the enclosure, rubber matting works wonders for an older dog with joint issues.

-Things such as cages & runs, water, ventilation, and flooring are necessities when opening a dog kennel.
+Things such as cages & runs, water, ventilation, and flooring are necessities when opening a dog kennel business.
 However, if you’re looking to go the extra mile for your guests, there are a few things you can accessorize the kennel with.

 Air filtration will have to be considered.
 Most facilities now use a combination of both UV air filters and plasma filters to help remove airborne pathogens and viruses from the air as quickly and safely as possible.